Tonydum/Diabetes-Risk-Prediction-and-Analysis/README.md

 ## Project Overview

-This project involves a comprehensive analysis of a diabetes dataset to understand the risk factors associated with diabetes and to develop a predictive model.
+This project involves a comprehensive analysis of a diabetes dataset, sourced from Kaggle, to understand the risk factors associated with diabetes and to develop a predictive model.
 The goal is to identify key indicators and symptoms that contribute to diabetes risk and to provide a model that can predict an individual's risk based on these factors.

 ## Dataset